compbiozurich/UZH-BIO392/course-results/2023/Eric Thiele /Survival analyses  Cancer classifications | Staging.md

 # Use / Advantages

+  - NCIt is a biomedical ontology and controlled vocabulary system developed by the National Cancer Institute (NCI) specifically for cancer-related terminology and concepts
   - It plays a significant role in cancer research, clinical care, and data management.
   - It provides a common language for researchers to describe and categorize cancer-related information